zgg2577/Ventilator_Dataset/README.md

 # Ventilator Dataset

 ## Project Description
-This project contains medical ventilator datasets for healthcare research and analysis.
-These datasets are designed to help medical professionals better understand patient health conditions and the performance of ventilators.
+This project encompasses a medical ventilator dataset for healthcare research and analysis.
+These datasets are specifically tailored for AI-driven research in clinical decision support for ventilators, with the goal of improving the precision and efficiency of medical decision-making.

 ## File Structure
 ├── README.md         # Project documentation file